hidde2727/CheatSheet/git.md

 git remote add origin https://github.com/{YourUsername}/{YourProjectName}.git git push
 ```
-You can replace origin with another remote name
+You can replace origin with another remote name (but then need to replace origin in all the other commands configuring remotes too)

 #### From an existing GitHub project:
 First navigate to the folder where you want to place the repository, then: